spacepy/spacepy/Doc/source/quickstart.rst

     |____OrbitNumber
         :|____StartsFrom

-Nested dictionary-like objects is not uncommon in Python (an can be exceptionally useful for representing data, so to make this compatible with NASA CDF we call the object method `flatten'.
+Nested dictionary-like objects is not uncommon in Python (and can be exceptionally useful for representing data, so to make this compatible with NASA CDF we call the :meth:`datamodel.SpaceData.flatten` method .

     >>> mydata.flatten()
     >>> tb.dictree(mydata, attrs=True)